-The promotion criteria is given in the following tables.
-Students who do not meet the promotion criteria may be offered a chance for advancement, subject to the approval of the school promotion panel helmed by the Principal.
+The promotion criteria are given in the following tables.
+Students who do not meet the promotion criteria may be offered a chance for advancement, subject to the approval of the school promotion panel chaired by the Principal.
 Students who do not meet the promotion criteria may be required to demonstrate basic subject mastery through performance of specific tasks/assessment as stipulated by the promotion panel.
-Based on the student's performance and meeting the stipulated conditions, the school leaders will decide if the student should be advanced.
+Based on the student's performance and meeting the stipulated conditions, the Principal will decide if the student is ready for advancement.

-For Sec 1 students in 2024
+For Lower Sec students in 2025

 Level Progression Criteria Sec 1 All students will generally progress to Sec 2 unless there are extenuating circumstances.
-Note: Students who do well, i.e. obtaining at least 75% in individual G1 or G2 subjects (EL, MTL, Mathematics and Science) can offer these subjects at more demanding level either in end of Semester 1 or Semester 2 of Sec 1.
-Sec 2 to 3 Pass (a) English and at least two examinable subjects or (b) at least half the total number of examinable subjects offered.
-Note: Examinable subjects do not include CCE, PE and Music.
-Students who do well, i.e. obtaining at least 75% in individual G1 or G2 subjects (EL, MTL, Mathematics, Science and Humanities) can offer these subjects at more demanding level in end of Semester 2 of Sec 2.
+Note: Students who do well, i.e. obtaining at least 75% in individual G1 or G2 subjects (EL, MTL, Mathematics and Science) can offer these subjects at MDL either at the end of Semester 1 or Semester 2 of Sec 1.
+Sec 2 Pass (a) English and at least two examinable subjects or (b) at least half the total number of examinable subjects offered.
+Note: CCE, PE and Music are considered non-examinable subjects.
+Students who do well, i.e. obtaining at least 75% in individual G1 or G2 subjects (EL, MTL, Mathematics and Science) can offer these subjects at MDL at either the end of Semesters 1 or 2.
 Students who have not met academic requirement are to offer fewer subjects and/or offer subjects at less demanding level.